airbnb/react-sketchapp/examples/profile-cards/README.md

 npm run build
 ```

-Then, open Sketch and navigate to `Plugins → react-sketchapp: Basic skpm Example → Run Plugin`
+Then, open Sketch and navigate to `Plugins → react-sketchapp: Profile Cards → Run Plugin`

 ## The idea behind the example

-Using skpm to build `react-sketchapp` apps requires a little bit of configuration - use this as an example.
+`react-sketchapp` makes it simple to compose components and see how they perform with real data.